dougeby/IntuneDocs/intune/quickstart-setup-auto-enrollment.md

 ## Next steps

 In this quickstart, you learned how to set up auto-enrollment for Windows 10 devices.
 You can learn about other ways to enroll devices across all platforms.
+For more information about device enrollment, see [What is device enrollment?](device-enrollment.md)

 > [!div class="nextstepaction"]
 > [What is device enrollment? article](device-enrollment.md)